halon-extras/history-elastic/README.md

 #### Without Elasticsearch

-Telemetry can also be enabled when not using Elasticsearch by calling the `enable_telemetry` function manually.
+Telemetry can also be enabled when not using Elasticsearch by calling the `log_telemetry` function manually.

 ```
 import { generate_delivery_attempt, log_telemetry } from "extras://history-elastic";